SE-Stuttgart/riot/documentation/scenario/scenario.md

 		...
 	}

-Note that there are some useful operations in the super classes regarding simulation (eg. *linearChange(...)*).
+Note that there are some useful operations in the super classes regarding simulation (e.g. *linearChange(...)*).

 ## Defining rules
-Now that you have implemented all things of your scenario you can go on by implementing the scenario rules.
+Now that you have implemented all things of your scenario, you can go on by implementing the scenario rules.
 Rules can be created by extending **de.uni_stuttgart.riot.rule.Rule**.
-The following example shows how a rule could be implemented that starts playing music on the hifi if the alarm clock rings.
+The following example shows how a rule could be implemented, that starts playing music on the hi-fi, if the alarm clock rings.

 	public class MorningMusicRule extends Rule {